Skip to content

 What are youth sports sponsorships?

-At its core, a sports sponsorship for youth teams is a partnership between your program and a company or organization.
-The sponsor provides financial support to your youth sports team, and you promote the business.
+At its core, a youth sports sponsorship is a partnership between your program and a company or organization.
+The sponsor financially supports your youth sports team, and you promote the business.
 For example, the team may:

 • Put the company’s logo on their uniforms